anna-222/stableWeb/README.md

 "stableWeb" is a project created with the React.js library.
 The site also uses the libraries :

-React Router for routing in React.
-It enables the navigation among views of various components in a React Application, allows changing the browser URL and SWR library for data fetching
+- React Router for routing
+- SWR library for data fetching

-To stylize elements is used Css and Tailwind CSS framework
+To stylize elements is used CSS and Tailwind CSS framework

 # Getting Started with Create React App